A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Estimates Near the Critical Point. The proof of Theorems 3.4, 1.3, and 1.5.

 with a constant $L>0$ independent of $T$ and $n$.
-Since $M_n^2(T)\ge\dfrac1{10\beta_{n+1}(T)}\ge\dfrac1{10\eta c^{(n)}}$ and $M_k^2(T)=M_n^2(T)+(M_k^2(T)-M_n^2(T))\ge\dfrac1{10\eta c^{(n)}} +\sum\limits_{j=k}^{n-1}\dfrac1{8c^{(j)}}$,
+Since $M_n^2(T)\ge\frac1{10\beta_{n+1}(T)}\ge\frac1{10\eta c^{(n)}}$ and $M_k^2(T)=M_n^2(T)+(M_k^2(T)-M_n^2(T))\ge\frac1{10\eta c^{(n)}} +\sum\limits_{j=k}^{n-1}\frac1{8c^{(j)}}$,

 because of Condition 3.
-Hence formula (8.1) holds.
+Hence formula (\ref{8.1}) holds.

-It follows from (1.3), Condition 4, and the results of Section~4 that all $T>c_0A_0/4$ belong to the high temperature region.
-Indeed, it follows from formulas (4.26), $(4.26')$, (4.1), (4.4) and (4.10), that if $T>0$ is in the low temperature region, then
+It follows from (\ref{1.3}), Condition 4, and the results of Section~4 that all $T>c_0A_0/4$ belong to the high temperature region.
+Indeed, it follows from formulas (\ref{4.26}), (\ref{$4.26'$}), (\ref{4.1}), (\ref{4.4}) and (\ref{4.10}), that if $T>0$ is in the low temperature region, then

-for all $n\ge N$, and $T\le \(\sum\limits_{n=1}^\infty\dfrac \k {24c^{(n)}}\)^{-1/2}$.
+for all $n\ge N$, and $T\le \left(\sum\limits_{n=1}^\infty\frac \kappa {24c^{(n)}}\right)^{-1/2}$.
 Hence Condition~4 implies that $T\le c_0A_0/4$.

-It follows from (8.2) that the for fixed $n$ the functions $M_n^2(T)$ is a strictly monotone decreasing, hence a simple induction with respect to $n$ yields that the function $\beta_n(T)$ is a monotone increasing, continuous function of~$T$.
+It follows from (\ref{8.2}) that for a fixed $n$ the function $M_n^2(T)$ is strictly monotone decreasing.
+Hence a simple induction with respect to $n$ yields that the function $\beta_n(T)$ is a monotone increasing, continuous function of~$T$ for all $n>N$.
 Put

-The sequence $T_n$ is monotone decreasing, hence the limit $T_{\text{cr.}}=\lim\limits_{n\to\infty}T_n$ exists, and by Lemma~4.2 $T_{\text{cr.}}>0$ under Dyson's condition (1.3).
+The sequence $T_n$ is monotone decreasing, hence the limit $T_c=\lim\limits_{n\to\infty}T_n$ exists, and by Lemma~4.4 $T_c>0$ under Dyson's condition (\ref{1.3}).
 We want to show that